powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 # Examples

+Before reading this section, it is recommended to take a look at the diagram [operatorStrategy_simple_future.puml](operatorStrategy_simple_future.puml).

 We will provide examples in two ways:
 - inspired by real optimizable operator strategies
 - to justify some design choices

-## Trying to use real optimizable operator strategies with this model
+## Reality-inspired optimizable operator strategies

+In this section, we will provide examples inspired by real optimizable operator strategies.

+TODO

 ## Design choices